calmm-js/partial.lenses.validation/README.md

 #### <a id="V-arrayId"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses.validation/index.html#V-arrayId) [`V.arrayId(rule) ~> rule`](#V-arrayId) <small><sup>v0.3.0</sup></small>

 `V.arrayId(rule)` validates the elements of an array with the given rule.
-In case one or elements are rejected, the error is an array containing only the rejected elements.
+In case one or more elements are rejected, the error is an array containing only the rejected elements.

 The idea is that the elements of the validated array are addressed by some unique identities intrinsic to the elements.
 Filtering out the accepted